 Inside:Why giving Experience Gifts instead of toys and other things has been one of the best decisions we ever made.

-Do you feel like your kids already have TOO MUCH STUFF and then the holidays come along and they just get MORE STUFF?
+Do you feel like your kids already have TOO MUCH STUFF and then birthday or the holidays come along and they just get MORE STUFF?
 Gifts of toys and stuffed animals and just general crap they don’t need.

 Plus, even the STUFF they really think they want, they get tired of after just a few days.
 Then it ends up in the toy graveyard at the bottom of their closet or their toy bin – abandoned, unused and broken.